 Prince Louis is the third child of Catherine and Prince William, and he is the fifth in line.

 Britain’s own Prince Harry is sixth in line to the throne.
-He is currently engaged to actress Meghan Markle.
+He recently married actress Meghan Markle, who took the title Duchess of Sussex.

 Prince Andrew, the Duke of York, is Queen Elizabeth II’s second son, and third child.